ASSERT-KTH/CodRep/README.md

 ## Data Structure and Format

-The provided data is `Files/*.txt`.
+The provided data are in `Datasets/.../Tasks/*.txt`.
 The txt files are meant to be parsed by competing programs.
 Their format is as follows, each file contains:
 ```
 {Code line to insert}
 \newline